Solving the n-color ice model: Introduction

 \section{Introduction}

 Lattice models are discrete dynamical systems on two-dimensional lattices arising in statistical mechanics \cite{Baxter-book}.
 Local interactions at each \emph{vertex} in the lattice are described in terms of \emph{Boltzmann weights}, and these interactions can be combined into a global weight for each admissible configuration on the lattice by taking the product of weights over all vertices.
 The weighted sum over all admissible configurations with fixed boundary conditions is called the \emph{partition function} of the model.
 From the perspective of statistical mechanics, the partition function is related to important physical quantities, such as the energy of the system and the associated Gibbs measure.
-An example of an admissible lattice model configuration with two possible edge labels is given in Figure \ref{example-state}.

 A lattice model is called \emph{solvable} (or sometimes \emph{integrable}) if its Boltzmann weights admit a solution to the \emph{(quantum) Yang-Baxter} equation.
 In this remarkable case, the partition function of the lattice model satisfies symmetries, or sometimes recursion relations, that lead to closed form expressions of the partition function (hence the term \emph{solvable}).
 Such solutions to the Yang-Baxter equation are difficult to find, but highly prized, as the associated partition functions describe important special functions in many areas of mathematics, including knot theory, integrable probability, Schubert calculus, orthogonal polynomials, and $p$-adic representation theory.